The Intended Parent’s Journey

 • OB = Obstetrician

-The care and attention given to every Intended Parent and Surrogate is provided throughout the wonderful surrogacy journey.
-It ends when the Couple have traveled safely home with their new baby and the Surrogate is completely recovered.
+The care and attention given to every Intended Parent and Surrogate was provided throughout the wonderful surrogacy journey.
+It ended when the Couple have traveled safely home with their new baby and the Surrogate is completely recovered.
 Of course, the journey is just beginning for this new family!

 Intended Parent Journey Infographic